MicrosoftDocs/power-platform/power-platform/admin/control-app-access-environment.md

   - For other scenarios where a user impersonation isn't used, no validations are currently being performed for service-to-service tokens.

 Client app access control isn’t applied to the following apps:
-- First-party apps with service-to-service calls (application context), see [Microsoft first-party apps](/power-platform/admin/control-app-access-environment.md#commonly-used-microsoft-first-party-services-and-portal-apps).
+- First-party apps with service-to-service calls (application context), learn more in [Commonly used Microsoft first-party services and portal apps](apps-to-allow.md).
 - Partner apps with service-to-service calls.
     To block these apps, make them inactive or delete them from the environment in the Power Platform admin center.
 Learn more in [Manage application users in the Power Platform admin center](manage-application-users.md).